2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 This translates to an average monthly loan payment of $560, based on a 10-year repayment plan.

-Montclair State University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the suburb of Montclair, Montclair State is a public school with a fairly large student population.
+With a ranking of #12, Montclair State University did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
+Located in the large suburb of Montclair, Montclair State is a public school with a very large student population.

 About 86% of the students majoring in public health at the school are women while 14% are male.